Iran is an incredible country to explore; it´s one of the most diverse countries in the world, with the size of Spain, France, and Germany combined.

 In general, Iran is a very budget-friendly country to visit.
 Sadly, due to the economic situation at the hands of the sanctions, prices are very low for people visiting from outside.

 Iran might actually be the cheapest country in the world for western travellers due to recent devaluations and sanctions.

 In Tehran, you can stay in a 5-star hotel for only 40 Euro.
 In Shiraz, you can stay at a 5-star hotel for only 20 Euro a night.

-If you’re travelling on a tight budget, then you can expect to live on around US$20 per day, including a hostel dorm bed, three meals and public transport.
+If you’re traveling on a tight budget, then you can expect to live on around US$20 per day, including a hostel dorm bed, three meals, and public transport.

 You can still live comfortably on US$50 per day if you want to spend a bit more on a private room and VIP buses.

 Safety is usually most people’s primary concern when visiting Iran.